davidmarinangeli/LosAngelesCampsite-Dijkstra/README.md

 # Los Angeles Campsite
 Kotlin application for the Technical task in Bourne Leisure .

+We have a map of campsites and a queue of guests who would like to reach their campsite.
+The array that comes from the JSON contains the Guest object with its destination.
+How much time each family (Guest) has to wait?

+## Run it
+The project can be run on any editor that has a Kotlin/Java interpeter.
+No further actions needed.

 ## The Algorithm
 The best algorithm for this task is the Dijkstra one ( any other implementation of a *shortest path* algorithm should work ) with the following structure: